Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 The best version of the model rivals GPT-4o, while the worst performer is more like the older GPT-4 Turbo.

-Hyperbolic via OpenRouter in particular is confusing.
-Their direct API produces excellent results, but the performance through OpenRouter is very poor.
-It's unclear why this is happening to just this provider.
-The other providers available through OpenRouter perform similarly when their API is accessed directly.

 ### Sections
 {: .no_toc }